JoeyRudd/ai-fitness-coach/knowledge_base/04_strength_training_basics.md

 ## Great Fitness People to Follow and Learn From

-**Who are some good fitness people I can check out?** Here are the top fitness influencers and coaches I recommend for beginners:
+**Who are some good fitness people I can check out?** Here are the top fitness creators, influencers, and coaches I recommend for beginners:

+**Science-Backed Fitness Creators:**
+- **Jeff Nippard** - Breaks down fitness concepts in digestible, science-backed ways
+- **Jeremy Ethier** - Offers practical, no-fluff guidance perfect for beginners

 **Strength Training Coaches:**
 - **TNF** - Excellent form tutorials and beginner-friendly content